andrepd/2k_raytracer/README.md

 Inspired by the famous "[minimal raytracer challenge][1]" by Paul S. Heckbert, I wrote this program as a challenge to myself to see how much I could cram into a raytracer that was at most 2kB of source code.

-`main.cpp` weighs exactly 2000 bytes. `pretty.cpp` is the same code, only properly formatted and commented.
+`ray.cpp` weighs exactly 2000 bytes. `pretty.cpp` is the same code, only properly formatted and commented.

 Features
 --------